SutirthaSaha/coding/03-two-pointers.md

 ```

 #### The Celebrity Problem
 In a party of n people, a celebrity is defined as someone who is known by everyone but knows no one.
-You are given a matrix M of size n x n where M[i][j] is 1 if person i knows person j, otherwise it is 0.
-Implement a function findCelebrity that determines if there is a celebrity in the party.
+You are given a matrix `M` of size `n x n` where `M[i][j]` is 1 if person `i` knows person `j`, otherwise it is 0.
+Implement a function `findCelebrity` that determines if there is a celebrity in the party.
 If there is a celebrity, return their index (0-based index).
 If there is no celebrity, return -1.

 Example:
 ```